pcriv/smuggle/README.md

 create app/importers/application_importer.rb
 ```

-To geneate an exporter, you can run the following command:
+To generate an exporter, you can run the following command:

 ```
 $ rails g smuggle:exporter user